Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 ## Funfact

 Dealing with I/O on the serial port — despite the Arduino being a slave-only device — turned out to be a surprisingly frustrating experience.
 It took me a whole week just to get something barely working, which is unusually long for my patience.
-It's much simpler to dump packets to an SD shield or to send individual bytes using a custom protocol entirely managed by the PC.
-I hope it will help people to deal with the printer from another platform.
+I hope this project will help people to deal with the printer from the high level programming langage of their own.